Is DUI a Felony in North Carolina?

 - Driving While a Child Under 16 in Vehicle

 Given the incredible number of factors to consider, one would be best served in speaking with an experienced DWI attorney in North Carolina.
 If you have additional questions like, “Is DWI a felony”, or regarding impaired driving offenses, including sentencing, court processes or arrests, please feel free to contact Bill Powers directly at: 704-342-HELP (4357).
-Powers Landreth offers confidential consultations, free of charge, for offenses involving DWI DUI and Impaired Driving.
+Powers Law Firm offers confidential consultations, free of charge, for offenses involving DWI DUI and Impaired Driving.